Update Dec 20th: Congratulations to all the winning teams for Mic-Hackathon 2024! All submissions can be found here. We will be back soon!

 Registration page

 Prior programming experience is not required, but it is recommended for coding projects.
-We provide the starting materials on the resource page, To learn about the types of projects within the scope of the hackathon, go to the submission page.
+We provide the starting materials on the resource page.
+To learn about the types of projects within the scope of the hackathon, go to the submission page.
 During the hackathon, the organizers will be available to support you.
-After the hackathon, we plan to integrate the projects in scholarly publication.
+After the hackathon, we plan to integrate the projects into a scholarly publication.
 If you are interested in supporting the hackathon as an organizer or acting as a judge, please indicate so on the registration form.

 Logistics

-The event will take place in hybrid(virtual and in-person) mode using a combination of video conferencing (Zoom) for meetings and seminars, and discussion forums (Slack, Miro).
-Slack, Miro, and Zoom links will be shared upon registration.
+The event will take place in hybrid (virtual and in-person) mode using a combination of video conferencing (Zoom) for meetings and seminars, and discussion forums (Slack, Miro).

 Gold Sponsor